 This kazashi was created on a dome base rather than a flat base.
 It was more difficult to make, but this is my favourite way of making tsumami kanzashi.

-This chic and colourful hair clip was created in 2018, featuring a camellia made with printed Japanese motif fabric.
-The Japanese printed fabric seemed to attract a lot of people when we had our store in the Etsy Made Local Christmas Fair.
+This cute and colourful hair clip was created in 2018, featuring a camellia made with printed Japanese motif fabric.
+The Japanese printed fabric was highly popular when we had our store in the Etsy Made Local Christmas Fair.